Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Modeling approaches and classification

 A related type of objective considered is the minimization of \emph{travel times}.
-Here, we distinguish the minimization of travel times of vehicles ($TT_v$), travel times of patients ($TT_p$), and empty travel times of vehicles ($TT_e$).
-Minimizing travel times of \emph{vehicles} ($TT_v$) might result in longer travel times for patients, as this approach focuses on reducing the duration of vehicle usage and optimizing operational efficiency.
+Here, we distinguish the minimization of \emph{travel times of vehicles} ($TT_{V}$), \emph{travel times of patients} ($TT_{P}$), and \emph{empty travel times of vehicles} ($TT_{E}$).
+Minimizing travel times of vehicles ($TT_{V}$) might result in longer travel times for patients, as this approach focuses on reducing the duration of vehicle usage and optimizing operational efficiency.
 This is particularly important in scenarios with limited vehicle availability or high operational costs of vehicles.
-Conversely, minimizing \emph{patient} travel time ($TT_p$) often involves choosing direct routes over collective tours, prioritizing patient comfort and well-being.
-This is crucial in emergency situations or when transporting critically ill patients.
-The \emph{empty} travel time of vehicles ($TT_e$) is also a key factor.
-It refers to the time when vehicles are traveling without patients, either to reach a patient or returning post-transport.
-Minimizing empty travel times of vehicles ($TT_e$) is aimed at reducing operational costs and improving overall service efficiency.
-Thus, striking a balance between minimizing $TT_v$, $TT_p$, and $TT_e$ is essential.
-It involves a trade-off between operational efficiency and patient needs, ensuring that the transport system is both cost-effective and patient-centered.
-By combining the sub-objectives, complex objectives such as $\delta \equiv C+WT_{v,p}+TT_{v,p,e} $ can be represented.
+Conversely, minimizing patient travel time ($TT_{P}$) often involves choosing direct routes instead of longer tours with intermediate stops, prioritizing patient comfort and well-being.
+The empty travel time of vehicles ($TT_{E}$) is also a key factor.
+It refers to the time when vehicles are traveling without patients, either to reach a patient or to return (e.g., to the depot) after completing a transport.
+Minimizing empty travel times of vehicles ($TT_{E}$) is aimed at reducing operational costs and improving overall service efficiency.
+Thus, striking a balance between minimizing $TT_{V}$, $TT_{P}$, and $TT_{E}$ is essential.
+This involves a trade-off between operational efficiency and patient needs, ensuring that the transport system is both cost-effective and patient-centered.

 Two further objectives considered are the minimization of the \emph{maximum ergonomic burden} of the transport staff, denoted by~$\max B$, and the minimization of the \emph{total weighted flow time}, denoted by $\sum w_jF_j$.
-Here, the ergonomic burden depends on several factors such the tour length, the transported patient's weight, or how the patients is transported (e.g, in a bed or in a wheelchair).
+Here, the ergonomic burden depends on several factors such the tour length, the transported patient's weight, or how the patient is transported (e.g, in a bed or in a wheelchair).
 For the total weighted flow time -- as is common for jobs in scheduling problems -- the flow time~$F_j$ of a transport request~$j$ is its completion time minus its release date (earliest possible start time).